mseminatore/TeslaJS/README.md

 ## List of Samples

-    login          - Login via Tesla servers to acquire an OAuth token.
+    login          - Login and acquire an OAuth token.
 Cached to the local directory logout         - Delete the locally cached OAuth token if present climate        - Display the current state of the HVAC system climateStart   - Turn on the HVAC system